shashanksi2009/PiFMStation/README.md

 ## Basics

 This uses hardware on the raspberry pi which generate spread spectrum clock signal on GPIO4 pin for FM radio energy .
 It even works without any antenna ( very powerful ) .
 Plug 20 cm long copper wire as antenna ( size may vary but range changes ) .
-It's range increases from  ~ 10 cm to 100 m with antenna .
+It's range increases from  ~ 10 cm without antenna to ~ 100 m with antenna .
 This requires hardware access , so run this program as SuperUser .

    NOTE:
           The Raspberry Pi’s broadcast frequency can range between 1Mhz and 250Mhz, which may interfere with government bands.
-We advise that you limit your transmissions to the standard FM band of 87.5MHz–107.9MHz (see Step 3) and always choose a frequency that’s not already in use, to avoid interference with licensed broadcasters.
+I advise that you limit your transmissions to the standard FM band of 87.5MHz–107.9MHz and always choose a frequency that’s not already in use, to avoid interference with licensed broadcasters.
 Be a good citizen .

 ## Features

-   Modification to fm_transmitter by markondej .
+   This is modification to fm_transmitter by markondej .

    I added following features :-

-        1> Playlist play
+        1> Playlist play .
-        2> More extensions support
+        2> More extensions support .
         3> Display current and upcoming song .

 ## Setup